Underwater sports: Underwater orienteering

 Underwater orienteering is an underwater sport that uses recreational open circuit scuba diving equipment and consists of a set of individual and team events conducted in both sheltered and open water that test the competitors’ competency in underwater navigation.
 The competition is principally concerned with the effectiveness of navigation technique used by competitors to swim an underwater course following a route marked on a map prepared by the competition organisers, a compass and a counter meter to measure the distance covered.
 The sport was developed in the USSR during the late 1950s and is currently played mainly in Europe.
 It is known as Orientation Sub in French and as La Orientación Subacuática in Spanish.
 Historically, the sport has also been known as Technical Disciplines.

 Underwater photography

-Underwater photography is an scuba-based underwater sport governed by CMAS where teams of competitors using digital underwater camera systems all dive at the same saltwater ocean sites at the same time over a two-day period.
+Underwater photography is a scuba-based underwater sport governed by CMAS where teams of competitors using digital underwater camera systems all dive at the same saltwater ocean sites at the same time over a two-day period.
 The submitted digital images are then assessed and ranked by a jury using a maximum of five photographic categories as well as an overall score.
 The sport was developed prior to 1985 as a photographic film-based event and is currently mainly practised in non-English speaking countries.